jesusdiazjess/hgbc.edu.ph/README.md

 - JavaScript

 **Contribute:**
-Please feel free to make sure to turn in pull requests.
+We welcome contributions from the community.
+Feel free to submit pull requests to improve the project.

 **Feedback:**
-Open issues for bugs or suggestions.
+If you encounter any bugs or have suggestions for improvement, please open an issue.

-Explore my journey in Integrative Programming + Technologies _(formerly Platform Technology)_ through this project!
+**About Security:**

-Please note that all code in this repository is minified for optimized performance and enhanced security measures.
+Please note that all code in this repository is minified to ensure optimized performance and enhanced security measures.